List of people from Sylhet Division: Bangladesh

 Mukhlesur Rahman Chowdhury was a former adviser to President Iajuddin Ahmed during the Caretaker Government.

 Dr Tawfiq-e-Elahi Chowdhury served as Secretary to the Govt. of Bangladesh for nearly a decade in the Ministries of Food, Statistics, Power Energy & Mineral Resources and Planning.

 J. R. Mudassir Husain served as Chief Justice from 2004 to 2007.

 Syed Abdul Majid was a very notable pioneer in the native tea industry.

 Mahmud Ali demanded the recognition of Bengali as a national language of Pakistan.

-Lala Lajpat Rai of Punjab, Bal Gangadhar Tilak of Maharashtra, and Bipin Chandra Pal of Bengal, the triumvirate were popularly known as Lal Bal Pal, changed the political discourse of the Indian independence movement.